A Land We Can Share: Teaching Literacy to Students with Autism

 When learners with autism have deep, consuming fascinations — trains, triangles, basketballs, whales — teachers often wonder what to do.
 This concise, highly practical guidebook gives educators across grade levels a powerful new way to think about students' "obsessions" — as positive teaching tools that calm, motivate, and improve learning.
 Written by top autism experts and nationally renowned speakers Kluth and Schwarz, this guide is full of easy tips and strategies for folding students' special interests, strengths, and areas of expertise into classroom lessons and routines.

 Pedro, a young boy who loves whales more than anything, is heartbroken when he's told to put away his favorite toy whale on the first day of school.
 But then Pedro's teacher discovers the secret to helping him do his best work: not only giving him his whale, but also incorporating his special interest into the whole curriculum.
 Soon, Pedro's whale is helping all the children learn, as the teacher works whales into math lessons, storytime, simple science experiments, and more!
 Pedro's whale helps him make friends, too, as the other children start to share his special interest.
-This story introduces educators to one of the best, most effective inclusion strategies: using students' fascinations to help them learn.

 Universal Design Daily: 365 Ways to Teach, Support & Challenge All Learners